 This program aligns with the City’s sustainability goals of reducing energy, water, fuel consumption, and waste while increasing recycling efforts, alternative transportation and sustainability education and outreach.
 The goal of the program is to recognize and reward our local businesses for all their amazing efforts.
 In addition, the program aims to educate business on additional sustainability initiatives they can implement.
 The program is FREE to participate.
+For hotels and lodging facilities please learn more about the Florida Green Lodging Program in the resources tab below.

 The Green Business Program focuses on the following areas: